eunchanity/eunchanity.github.io/_posts/2020-07-20-Premier-League-Salary.markdown

 # Future Considerations <a name="future"></a>

 - Adding players that are not from the Premier League (i.e. La Liga, Bundesliga, Serie A, Ligue 1, etc.)

 - Inputting even more quantitative statistics that are tracked per player.

 - Research on a player's influence outside the game (i.e. marketability score)

 ---

 # So What? <a name="sowhat"></a>

-The method that I’m proposing is one that is driven by quantitative analysis.
+The method that I’m proposing is one that is <b>driven by quantitative analysis</b>.
 If a salary is determined solely by tracked stats and a player’s performance, this could be a great way to standardize how a player’s salary is determined.
 Currently, salaries are negotiated between a player’s agent and the club.
 Since so much of this process is unclear, salary inequality often has a negative impact on a team.
 By standardizing salary negotiations, clubs can avoid overpaying on the market and spending millions on unfruitful gambles.

 ---